What Do You Wear To No-Gi Jiu-Jitsu Class? | No-Gi BJJ Checklist

 The extra cushion between your teeth adds an extra protective layer to your jaw.
 My personal favorite is the Sisu Aero mouthguard because it works well but is very lightweight.

-Wearing a mouthguard is extra important when competing or when rolling in class.
-There have been a few occasions where I have chosen to pass on wearing a mouthguard when rolling.
+Wearing a mouthguard is extra important when competing or when live rolling in class.

 BJJ Headgear ( Optional )

 Another thing you might consider purchasing is BJJ headgear.
-Though some people will choose not to use headgear, it is something you should consider.
-Personally, I wear headgear when I know I am going to be rolling pretty hard or for multiple rounds.
+Though most people will choose not to use headgear, it is something you might consider.

 Unlike some headgear, it has padding and makes rolling better for you and your rolling partner.
 Do not get wrestling headgear with hard plastic that can cause damage to your rolling partners.